Enterprise-CMCS/managed-care-review/docs/technical-design/howto-style-css-scss.md

 - How to [use nested selectors](https://sass-lang.com/documentation/style-rules#nesting)
 - How to [structure a Sass stylesheet](https://sass-lang.com/documentation/syntax/structure)

+###  United States Web Design System

+See the ADR on [`Use USWDS as the design system`](../architectural-decision-records/014-use-uswds-design-system.md).

+What this means for styling the application is that you will see some USWDS language and patterns.
+This can also be used a common language between design and engineering.
+For example, the names of our components follow [USWDS names for components](https://designsystem.digital.gov/components/overview/).
+And when you look at our application in the dev tool, every class with `usa-*` in front of it is coming from USWDS.
+USWDS has [design tokens](https://designsystem.digital.gov/design-tokens/) and mixins we can rely on as well.

+## Style patterns in MC-Review

 ### Styles should be as narrowly scoped as possible

 This is 101 but easy to forget.
 Please read [this section](https://github.com/trussworks/Engineering-Playbook/blob/main/docs/web/frontend/developing-ui.md#style-with-css-modules) of the Truss eng playbook for a good summary.

 TL;DR Less is more with styles.
-In our application, the preferred way to style React code is via locally scoped [CSS module](https://github.com/css-modules/css-modules), written as a `<component>.module.scss` file and stored alongside React component files.
+In our application, the preferred way to style React code is via locally scoped [CSS module](https://github.com/css-modules/css-modules), written as a `<component>.module.scss` file.
+This is stored alongside React component files.
 We also use [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#selectors) to further target styles.
 Tightly scoped styles and CSS [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) ensure separation of concerns.

-Example of scoped styles:
+Example of scoped styles in use:
 - Shared styles live close to the workflow they apply to.
 For example, directories in  `/pages` folder may share a `*.module.scss` stylesheet if needed for templates in that area of the application.
 CSS selectors should be used to further scope down styles.
 - Re-useable atomic components (see `/components` folder) have self contained styles.
 There is a named `*.module.scss` file for each component.

-## How to import
+###  Global styles live in `styles/custom.scss`

+Global styles should be uncommmon.
+They generally change only during a styles refactor across the application.

+The `styles/custom.scss` is also the main file imported into components to reference global SCSS variables.
+This file `@forward`s the MCR color palette and USWDS sass variables to the rest of the application.

+### Import styles with `@use`
 - Prefer namespaced scss imports with [`@use`](https://sass-lang.com/documentation/at-rules/use/) over [`@import`](https://sass-lang.com/documentation/at-rules/import/) for scss to reduce loading styles multiple times.
 Sass team is deprecating [`@import`](https://github.com/sass/sass/blob/main/accepted/module-system.md#timeline).

 In `*.module.scss` files this looks like (at top of file):